OpenMS/pyopenms-docs/docs/source/pyopenms_in_r.rst

 Getting help
 ************

-Using the "reticulate" R package provides a way to access the :term:`pyopenms` information about the available functions and methods.
+Using the "reticulate" R package provides a way to access the pyOpenMS information about the available functions and methods.
 We can inspect individual pyOpenMS objects through the ``py_help`` function: